 Another theory suggests the taulas were oriented to the Centaurus constellation, which includes the Southern Cross and the bright stars Beta and Alpha Centauri.
 Although these clusters of stars are no longer visible in the night sky of Menorca, they were clearly visible over the southern horizon 3,000 years ago.
 This may also explain why no taulas are found on the neighboring island of Mallorca, which is mountainous with no clear view of the horizon for the majority of islanders who lived inland.

 The connection to the Centaurus constellation originates from another discovery found while excavating the taulas.
-In one excavation, an Egyptian figurine was found containing a hieroglyphics inscription which read, “I am Imhotep the god of medicine.”
+In one excavation, an Egyptian figurine was found containing a hieroglyphics inscription that read, “I am Imhotep the god of medicine.”
 Also found was a bronze horse hoof.
 Using this evidence with our understanding of Greek mythology, we know the Greek god of medicine, Asclepius, was tutored by the centaur named Chiron.

 As time passed, the Centaurus constellation became harder to see in the southern sky.
 By 1,000 BC, this star cluster was barely visible at all.
 This may explain why the taulas were eventually abandoned.
 Once Centaurus was out of sight, the Talayots no longer found the taulas to be relevant.
 Ceremonies became fewer and far between and eventually, the practice ceased altogether.
 The Talayots, no longer seeing a use for these taulas, buried them in the rocky soil.